 The focus in this paper is on network perception, but we also take a first step to examine the relationship between accuracy of perception and behavior.
-We included two experiments in which subjects face a decision problem where the payoff-maximizing decision depends on their knowledge of the network.
-The problems are described in section 2: the choice is straightforward if the subject can see the network when making the choice, but it requires the ability to recall details about the network when the network picture is no longer available.
+We included two stages in which subjects face a decision problem where the payoff-maximizing decision depends on their knowledge of the network.
+The problems are described in section 3 (and in greater detail in Appendix A): the choice is straightforward if the subject can see the network when making the choice, but it requires the ability to recall details about the network when the network picture is no longer available.26

-We vary the cognitive difficulty of the task in the two experiments.
-In Experiment

-3, subjects are shown the network before they learn the nature of the decision problem they will be confronted with: all they know when they see the picture is that they will be playing an economic game with real monetary payoffs, where the effects of their decisions and other players' decisions will depend on the way players are connected.
+We vary the cognitive difficulty of the task in the two stages.
+In Stage 4, subjects are shown the network before they learn the nature of the decision problem they will be confronted with: all they know when they see the picture is that they will be playing an economic game with real monetary payoffs, where the effects of their decisions and other players' decisions will depend on the way players are connected.
 This makes the cognitive task demanding, since subjects cannot focus attention on a particular feature or subset of the network while looking at the picture.
-In Experiment 4, on the other hand, subjects see the network after learning the nature of the decision problem: in particular, they learn that the only individuals who can have an impact on their payoffs are their friends.
+In Stage 5, on the other hand, subjects see the network after learning the nature of the decision problem: in particular, they learn that the only individuals who can have an impact on their payoffs are their friends.
 Other individuals' decisions are payoff-irrelevant, so that a subject seeking to maximize his payoff can simply focus attention on his friends.

-We would therefore expect subjects to make the "wrong" decision more often in Experiment 3 than in Experiment 4.
-This is indeed the case: 55% of subjects fail to pick the payoff-maximizing action in the more demanding Experiment 3, compared with 26% in Experiment 4.
+We would therefore expect subjects to make the "wrong" decision more often in Stage 4 than in Stage 5.
+This is indeed the case: 55% of subjects fail to pick the payoff-maximizing high type subjects and 2.390 (WSR, p=0.0001, significant at 1% level after Bonferroni) for low type subjects.